tinvukhac/asterixdb-demo/README.md

 * In this demo, we use Chicago Crimes dataset, which you can download from [UCR STAR](https://star.cs.ucr.edu/?Chicago%20Crimes#center=41.8376,-87.6322&zoom=11).
 Please choose the full download.
 * For your convenience, we downloaded a subset of the dataset and put it at ./data directory.
+If your browser opens the file instead of downloading it, please download the zip file and unzip it afterward.

 ### Create data scheme
 * Back to the AsterixDB GUI at http://localhost:19001/ , execute the following SQL++ query to create the dataverse of Chicago Crimes dataset.